Urvashitiwari2522/Urvashitiwari2522/README.md

 - 👋 Hi, I’m @Urvashitiwari2522
-- 👀 I’m interested in learning about technology.
+- 👀 I’m interested in learning about technologies
 - 🌱 I’m currently learning JAVA,HTML,LINUX,SQL and DSA.
 - 📫 How to reach me
 - priyatiwari0425@gmail.com